With the 40,000-ton Arctic drilling rig looming behind them, "kayaktivists" unfurl a large floating banner.

 According to reporting on the scene by Yes!
 Magazine editor-in-chief Sarah van Gelder, after the first wave of arrests, more kayakers continued to blockade the rig as it made its way through the Sound.

-The demonstrators are hoping to stall the rig long enough to thwart Shell's sensitive drilling timeline.
-They say they are putting their bodies on the line for the sake of the pristine Arctic ecosystem as well as the future of the planet--both of which are now at great risk due to the fossil fuel industry's insistence on extracting more oil from increasingly remote sources, such as the Arctic seabed or Canadian tar sands.
+The demonstrators hope to stall the rig long enough to thwart Shell's sensitive drilling timeline.
+They say they are putting their bodies on the line for the sake of the pristine Arctic ecosystem and the future of the planet—both of which are now at great risk due to the fossil fuel industry's insistence on extracting more oil from increasingly remote sources, such as the Arctic seabed or Canadian tar sands.

-This policy, they note, has enjoyed continued support from the administration of President Barack Obama, despite his repeated statements on the urgency of the climate crisis.
+They note that this policy has enjoyed continued support from President Barack Obama's administration despite his repeated statements on the urgency of the climate crisis.

 "Every minute that brave protesters can delay Shell's Arctic drilling plans is another chance for President Obama to reconsider his disastrous approval of oil drilling in Alaska," Greenpeace U.S. executive director Annie Leonard said in a statement.
 "The President's decision on Arctic drilling will be a dealbreaker for his climate legacy, but it's not too late for him to stop this catastrophe before it starts."